DamianZaremba/cv/README.md

 Driven to impact change where required and deliver things done properly.

-Not interested in red tape or project management that gets in the way of progress.
+Not interested in red tape or project management which gets in the way of progress.

 Employment History
 ------------------